Mark Levinstein, Board Chair

 Allen is the Treasurer of Alonzo Mourning Charities, Inc and the President of Agency21Consulting.
 Allen has served as a financial advisor to professional athletes for the past twenty years.

-Matt formerly served as Head of Sports Marketing and Director of Sales at The Clorox Company in Oakland, CA. Matt spent more than nine years with Clorox, and before that, another five years in sales leadership roles with Nestle.
-Throughout his time with Clorox, Matt led sports marketing activations across multiple brands within the Clorox portfolio including Kingsford, Glad, Brita, Hidden Valley Ranch, Burt’s Bees and the namesake, Clorox cleaning brands.
+Prior to DraftKings, Matt served as Head of Sports Marketing and Director of Sales at The Clorox Company in Oakland, CA. Throughout his time with Clorox, Matt led sports marketing activations across multiple brands within the Clorox portfolio including Kingsford, Glad, Brita, Hidden Valley Ranch, Burt’s Bees and the namesake, Clorox cleaning brands.
 Having brokered and managed Clorox’s NBA & WNBA League and team sponsorship deals, Matt was instrumental in helping lead the sports world back from the pandemic with the NBA bubble in Orlando.

 Wasserman Media Group